surbina/devocion.ar/README.md

 Once everything is ready you should be able to access your app!

 If you happen to run into any troubles while following any of this instruction feel free to reach me at sebita.urbina [at] gmail.com

-## Setting a user as Admin

-The application doesn't have means to set a user as Admin.
-In order to do that you'll need to log in to your Firebase account and go to your project's console.
-Then go to the **Database** section where you will the application data.
-Under the *users* node, search for the user you want to set as admin and add the field *admin* with value *true* to it.

 ## DevocionApp